Debt consolidation loans: What they are and how they work

 Credit card balance transfer

 A credit card balance transfer lets you consolidate multiple balances into one credit card account with a new card issuer.
-And if the credit card has a lower interest rate than your existing accounts do, it could save you money on interest.
-Remember that balance transfers usually generate a fee based on a percentage of the balance you are moving, which also must be factored into your evaluation.
+And if the new credit card has a lower interest rate than your existing accounts do, it could save you money on interest.
+Keep in mind that balance transfers may come with a fee.

-Some issuers may offer low introductory rates on credit cards.
-If you’re in a position to pay off your debt quickly, a balance transfer might be a great option.
-If there is an introductory rate, just be sure you know how it works and when it ends.
+If you’re in a position to pay off your debt quickly, a balance transfer card with a low introductory rate might be a great option.
+Just be sure you know how it works and when the introductory rate ends.

 If you’re interested in this option, the Consumer Financial Protection Bureau (CFPB) suggests you consider: